-Interactive digital media products are found across the media industry, in games, websites and apps, learning and knowledge based systems, simulations and in commerce.
+Interactive digital media products are found across the media industry, in games, websites and apps, learning and knowledge-based systems, simulations and in commerce.
 At the heart of digital media products is a fusion of media rich content including text, images, sounds, video and animation.
-This content is combined with UX and UI design to create an immersive and engaging environment which can promote, educate, entertain, inform or influence In this unit you will learn to design and create interactive digital media products for chosen platforms.
+This content is combined with UX and UI design to create an immersive and engaging environment which can promote, educate, entertain, inform or influence In this unit you will learn to design and create interactive digital media products

+In this unit you will learn to design and create interactive digital media products for chosen platforms.
 You will learn to select, edit and repurpose multimedia content of different kinds and create the structure and interactive elements necessary for an effective user experience.
 Completing this unit will provide you with the basic skills for further study or a range of creative and technical job roles within the media industry.